-changelog-lock-poll-rate global parameter is an integer that sets the number of seconds Liquibase waits to check if a Working with Changelogs lock has been released.
+changelog-lock-poll-rate global parameter is an integer that sets the number of seconds Liquibase waits to check if a Changelog lock has been released.
 The default value is

 The DATABASECHANGELOGLOCK table only allows a single instance of Liquibase to run at a time.
 This prevents conflicts between multiple developers working at the same time or multiple servers in a cluster that auto-run Liquibase on startup.